discourse/discourse-clickable-topic/README.md

-# Discourse Clicable Topic Component
+# Discourse Clickable Topic Component
 This component makes the entire area of a `topic-list-item` clickable, as opposed to just the title.

 ![Discourse Clickable Topic Preivew](readme-assets/preview.gif)